platformsh/platformsh-docs/sites/friday/src/learn/overview/yaml/yaml-structure.md

 ---

 In addition to the [basic functions you should be familiar with](./what-is-yaml.md), YAML structure is important.
-{{% vendor/name %}} accepts a certain structure for YAML configuration files.
+{{% vendor/name %}} accepts a specific structure for YAML configuration files.

 ## YAML file location